HaydenElza/elzahomestead.github.io/_posts/2016-3-19-SPIN-Farming-Plot.md

 <br>
 UPDATE 3/28/16
 <br>
 This will serve as a seed starting greenhouse and our processing area for this site.
+All that needs to be done is add the plastic and the structure will be ready.
+Next we will build out the processing tables and equipment inside.
 <br>
 [![](http://i.imgur.com/Mh9OYHt.jpg)](http://i.imgur.com/Mh9OYHt.jpg)
 <br>